Environment and sustainability

 Everyone!
 The food in the fridge needs to go, so please don’t be shy, it’s there for you.

-Over 25 tonnes of food has been donated by local stores and our own in house catering teams to be used by students and the local community
+Over 40 tonnes of food has been donated by students, local stores and our own in-house catering teams to be used by students and the local community

 As cycling is one of the greenest ways to travel and Sheffield is one of England's greenest cities, we thought we'd give our residents the opportunity to purchase bargain reconditioned bikes to enable them to hit the road on two wheels.
 The cycle sales have proved extremely popular, with the bikes all selling out within minutes.

-There are plenty of cycle storage facilities across the residences and on campus.
+There are plenty of cycle storage facilities across the residences and on campus, plus bike repair stands located near the Village Store.

 Get in touch with us to find out about cycle storage in the residences.